eleander/Space-Invaders-Pygame/README.txt

 Changes were made to to the code used in the above video in order to improve frame rate Additional comments were added in order to improve understanding of Pygame

-Additional info taken from PyGame documentation https://www.pygame.org/docs/
+Additional info taken from PyGame documentation: https://www.pygame.org/docs/